Jihad-R/Jihad-R/README.md

 * I enjoy long walks in nature 🌳
 * I like Software Engineering and Data Science
-* Currently trying to learn express js and Angular
+* Currently working personal projects related to data

 ## Welcome to my GITHUB PROFILE